3ddelano/discord-game-sdk-godot/README.md

 This is a regular plugin for `Godot 4.x`.
 To install the plugin follow the steps below:

 1. Goto the Releases section and download the [latest release](https://github.com/3ddelano/discord-game-sdk-godot/releases/latest) zip.
-2. Extract the zip file and copy the `addons/discord-game-sdk-godot` folder into the `addons/` folder of your project.
+2. Extract the zip file and copy the `discord-game-sdk-godot` folder into the `res://addons/` folder of your project.
+If the `res://addons/` folder does not exist, create one.
 3. Goto `Project->Project Settings->Plugins` and enable the `Discord GameSDK Godot 4.x` plugin by `3ddelano`.
 4. You can now use the plugin.
 Use the below example script or open the sample project:
    ```GDScript